google/oss-fuzz-gen/experimental/build_generator/README.md

 This directory holds logic for generating build scripts for projects from scratch.
-The goal is to automatically create OSS-Fuzz projects given a set of repositories as input, and then use these generated OSS-Fuzz projects as input to OSS-Fuzz-gen's core harness generation logic.
+The goal is to automatically create OSS-Fuzz projects given a set of repositories as input, and then use these generated OSS-Fuzz projects as input to LogicFuzz's core harness generation logic.

 The projects generated contain an empty fuzzer that can be used by OFG's core harness generation.
 As such, there is no focus here on